Good-Ghosting/goodghosting-protocol-v2/README.md

 ## Celo

 Start by setting the `CELO_PRIVATE_KEY` var which is the private key of your celo wallet & then make sure you have the [right deployment configs set](https://github.com/Good-Ghosting/goodghosting-protocol-v1/blob/master/deploy.config.ts)(if a **whitelisted pool** needs to be deployed make sure the merkle root is set and the [isWhitelisted var](https://github.com/Good-Ghosting/goodghosting-protocol-v1/blob/master/deploy.config.ts#L135) is true).
-Open the terminal window and run `yarn deploy:celo-moola` or `yarn deploy:celo-mobius` depending on whether moola or mobius strategy pool needs to be deployed.
+Open the terminal window and run `yarn deploy:celo`.

 You will see something like this: